Board of Trustee Policy: 5.16

 Roles and Responsibilities

-The Vice President of Administration and Finance is responsible for the development, implementation, and continued administration of the Red Flag Program.
-In addition, the Vice President of Administration and Finance is responsible for identifying new applications of the policy when systems and/or processes include applicable covered accounts and for training applicable staff on detection of and response to the defined red flags of identity theft for each account type applicable to this policy.
-The Red Flag Program will be reviewed on an annual basis (August of each year) to ensure compliance to the regulations.
+The Vice President of Finance is responsible for the development, implementation, and continued administration of the Red Flag Program.
+In addition, the Vice President of Finance is responsible for identifying new applications of the policy when systems and/or processes include applicable covered accounts and for training applicable staff on detection of and response to the defined red flags of identity theft for each account type applicable to this policy.
+The Red Flag Program will be reviewed on an annual basis (August of each year) to ensure compliance to the FTC regulations.
 The review will include material matters related to the program, and evaluate the effectiveness of the program, significant issues regarding identity theft, management’s response, and a recommendation as to how to improve the program.
 Documents will be created, revised, updated, expanded, or depreciated as necessary.
 The Board of Trustees will be informed of the result of the annual review.

 Identity theft is a fraud committed or attempted using the identifying information of another person.